fengbjlab/perch/README.md

 # Installation

-Make sure your computer has the supported CPU architecture (X86_64), operating system (Linux with kernel 2.6.18 or later, Mac OS 10.7 or later), and the curl program.
+The following descriptions will guide you install PERCH, VANNER, vQC, and other utility programs and scripts.
+First, make sure your computer has the supported CPU architecture (X86_64), operating system (Linux with kernel 2.6.18 or later, Mac OS 10.7 or later), and the curl program.
 The disk space requirement for installation is about 4 GB.

-Run one of the following commands to install the software.
+Then, run one of the following commands to install the software.
 It doesn’t matter in which directory you run the command.

 example 1: install to your home folder in a computer cluster:
 ```